pdidev/pdi/pdi/docs/FAQ.md

 The Intel compiler is a complex beast for C++.
 It does not provide a full compilation environment but relies on GNU C++ library.
-Hence on a supercomputer, you typically need to load a GCC module before using Intel C++ compiler.
+Hence on a machine using environment modules (such as supercomputers), you will typically need to load a GCC module before using Intel C++ compiler.

-Please note however that it is fully compatible with the GNU compiler for C & C++.
+It is however fully compatible with the GNU compiler for C & C++.
 Only the Fortran compiler uses a different module format.

+\attention
-Hence if you don't use PDI from Fortran, we strongly advise to compile it with GCC even if you compile the code that use it with Intel compiler.
+If you don't use PDI from Fortran, we strongly advise to compile PDI with GCC even if you compile the code that use PDI with Intel compiler.

 Otherwise, to use PDI from a code compiled with IFort, you have 3 options (by order of recommendation):